Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Measurement incompatibility for single-mode loss

 which approaches the ultimate precision limit in the regime of large losses.
-Therefore, the measurement incompatibility arises from the different output transmissivity $\tau_{out}$ required for each parameter, as also illustrated in Fig. \ref{variances_vs_bound} (a).
+Therefore, the measurement incompatibility arises from the different output transmissivity $\tau_{\mathrm{out}}$ required for each parameter, as also illustrated in Fig.~\ref{variances_vs_bound}~(a).
 Additionally, for this measurement strategy there is also an incompatibility in the probe state, since a different orientation between the squeezing and displacement phase is required for each parameter.
-This probe incompatibility arises at the level of the QFI only when the input transmissivity $\tau_{\mathrm{in}}$ converges to one too fast ($q>p$), according to Eqs.~\eqref{qfi_phase_sm} and \eqref{qfi_loss_sm}.
+This probe incompatibility arises at the level of the QFI only when the input transmissivity $\tau_{\mathrm{in}}$ converges to one too fast ($q>p$), recovering the single-mode Gaussian state performance, according to Eqs.~\eqref{qfi_phase_sm} and \eqref{qfi_loss_sm}.

-In Fig.~\ref{variances_vs_bound}~(a),(b), we show the combined variances using the half photon strategy (i.e., half photons prepared in the optimal scheme for phase estimation and half for loss estimation).
-Fig.~\ref{variances_vs_bound}~(c) presents the independent estimation variances for phase and loss as functions of the output transmissivity $\tau_{out}$, clearly illustrating the tradeoff in choosing the measurement: the phase variance is minimized when the loss variance is maximized, and vice versa.
+In Fig.~\ref{variances_vs_bound}(a),(b), we show the combined variances using the half photon strategy (i.e., half photons prepared in the optimal scheme for phase estimation and half for loss estimation).
+Fig.~\ref{variances_vs_bound}(c) presents the independent estimation variances for phase and loss as functions of the output transmissivity $\tau_{\mathrm{out}}$, clearly illustrating the tradeoff in choosing the measurement: the phase variance is minimized when the loss variance is maximized, and vice versa.

 We proceed by analyzing the state $| \psi^{(2)}_\alpha (\pi/2) \rangle$.
 Now, we cannot set $\tau_{\mathrm{in}}=1$ as considered in the QFI, since it results in $\partial_\varphi \langle O_{+} \rangle = \partial_\varphi \langle O_{-} \rangle = 0$.
-Therefore, to achieve the SQL for the phase estimation, we set $\tau_{out}=1/2$, arriving at the following limit for the phase precision:
+Therefore, to achieve the SQL for the phase estimation, we set $\tau_{\mathrm{out}}=1/2$, arriving at the following limit for the phase precision: